grace-notes/website/contents/topics/depression.md

 ---
-title: Depression
+title: "Depression - Bible Solutions"
-display_title: Depression - Bible Solutions
+pdf: "depression.pdf"
-description: A discussion of the problem of depression - Bible's advice.
+description: "A discussion of the problem of depression - Bible's advice."
 template: lesson.jade
 ---